-Arakan Nature Lodge, an in-depth review
+Arakan Nature Lodge, a comprehensive review

-The beach Arakan Nature Lodge opens out onto never fails to provide a welcome introduction
+The beach Arakan Nature Lodge opens out onto never fails to provide a welcome introduction.

 INTRODUCTION